Image credit: picaidol

 1. Sukhumvit

 Things to do: Sukhumvit is an exclusive district stretching 18km long.
 It has the latest shopping malls and access to great food and exciting nightlife.
-It is modern, cosmopolitan, and has many malls such as Terminal 21, Emporium Shopping Mall and EmQuartier.
+It is modern, and cosmopolitan, and has many malls such as Terminal 21, Emporium Shopping Mall and EmQuartier.
 In the evenings, you can lounge at sexy rooftop bars and party it up at the go-go bar Soi Cowboy or go clubbing in Levels Club & Lounge.
 If you’re here to party, shop, or experience a little of everything, then Sukhumvit is a great place to stay.

-Transport: The BTS Sukhumvit line runs over Sukhumvit road from east to west.
+Transport: The BTS Sukhumvit line runs over Sukhumvit Road from east to west.
 The most convenient location to stay is around Asok, which is right in the centre and also close to the MRT line.

 Cons: There is a lot of walking between venues, and the traffic is terrible so make sure you stick to trains!
 If you’re here to sight-see, cultural venues are rather far from Sukhumvit too.